 Some time ago I wrote about the trinity of games for different levels of combat.
 My point was that any game released dealing with the Cold War era needed to be better than the existing scenario available for the appropriate sandbox games.

 Age of Rifles followed two years after Wargame Construction Set II: Tanks!
 These two were largely unrelated, except for the publisher, to the original Wargame Construction Set released in 1986.
 That original package was a work based on the game designs of Roger Damon, namely Operation Whirlwind, Field of Fire and Panzer Grenadier.
-The concept was that, by making the statics of units fully editable, scenarios from the dawn of civilization to present time and beyond could be created and played.
+The concept was that, by making the statistics of units fully editable, scenarios from the dawn of civilization to present time and beyond could be created and played.
 The reality was mixed.
 The graphics were considered mediocre, even for 1986, and the engine itself was limited.

 With Wargame Construction Set II, SSI and Kroger created a game more limited in scope but more successful in execution.
 The game brought the series (and the work of Kroger) into modern (albeit 1994 modern) graphics and user interface.
 The scale was that of Panzer Blitz, and thus that of the Tiller series (the first of which, Battlefield: Bulge-Ardennes game out a year later).
 There are those who say, even today, that it is the best treatment of armored combat at that scale.
 I’ll have to take a look at it in a future post.

-With Wargame Construction Set III, Kroger moved in the same time frame (probably not so coincidentally) as Tiller with Battleground: Gettysburg (actually quite co-incidentally, both are 1996 releases).
-Like Tanks! before it and The Operational Art of War to follow, while the game released with various scenarios available, the target was to enable the user to implement any period-appropriate (and then some) scenario desired.
+With Wargame Construction Set III, Kroger moved into the same time frame (probably not so coincidentally) as Tiller with Battleground: Gettysburg (actually quite co-incidentally, both are 1996 releases).
+Like Tanks! before it and The Operational Art of War to follow, while the game released with various scenarios available, the goal was to enable the user to implement any period-appropriate (and then some) scenario desired.
 There are three different scales (technically 3X3 as map size and unit size can be set independently), and people continue to keep the system alive over 20 years on.

 Age of Rifles was released the same year as the original Civil War Generals.
 Civil War Generals 2, which was released the following year, expanded on the original game by adding more battles to the campaign as well as enhancing the game with an open-ended scenario editor.
 Particularly the latter was ripe for comparison to Age of Rifles, itself heavily focused on American Civil War battles.